MetaGrad: Adaptive Gradient Quantization with Hypernetworks: Conclusions

 \section{Conclusions}

-In this work, to improve the stability of gradient quantization during QAT, we presented a novel meta-quantizer for gradient quantization that is able to automatically optimize the quantizer choice in the course of training and thus is more robust against quantization noise produced in the backward pass.
-Extensive experiments on the CIFAR-10 dataset with different CNN architectures demonstrate that our proposed quantizer can help the QAT training stabilize under lower gradient bit-rates, which vastly outperforms the baselines, especially under extremely low bit-widths, e.g., 4-bits gradients.
+In this work, to improve the stability of gradient quantization during QAT, we presented a novel meta-quantizer for gradient quantization that is able to automatically optimize the quantizer throughout training and thus more robust against quantization noise produced in the backward pass.
+Extensive experiments on the CIFAR-10 dataset with various CNNs demonstrate that the meta-quantizer helps the QAT training stabilize under lower gradient bit-rates, which vastly outperforms the baselines, especially under extremely low bit-widths.